Lezgins: Lezgiwal

-Lezgiwal (Лезгивал) an unwritten code of honor for the Lezghins.
-Lezgival was not written, it was formed among the people as a set of ethical rules for Lezghins.
-Covers all spheres of life of any member of society, starting from childhood.
+Lezgiwal (Лезгивал) an unwritten code of honor used as a set of ethical rules for Lezgins.
+It covers all spheres of life of any member of society, starting from childhood.
 Lezgival is a Code of honor and conduct passed down from generation to generation by parents and society.
 It implies moral and ethical behaviour, generosity and the will to safeguard the honor of women.
 The legendary Abrek Kiri Buba before he was killed by the Russians said "Better a knife in the chest than honor in the dirt."

 Religion

-Lezgins like other Northeast Caucasian majority are Sunni Muslims, overwhelmingly adherents to the Shafi'i Madhhab, but some clans in village Miskindja are Jaʽfari Shia.
-Most of the population follows either the Shafi'i or the Hanafi schools of jurisprudence, fiqh.
-The Shafi'i school of jurisprudence has a long tradition among the Lezgins and thus it remains the most practiced.
-Some adhere to the mystical Sufi tradition of muridism, while about half of Lezgins belong to Sufi brotherhoods, or tariqah.
-Muridism among Lezghins was founded by Shaikh Muhammad as a means of struggle against Russia, his most famous student is Imam Shamil.
-The main type of settlement in Lezghins - the village ("hur").
-With regard to social groups Lezgin village, it is divided into quarters.
-Distributed large geographically related settlement (one quarter - one syhil).
-Each village had a mosque, rural area - Kim, a gathering of residents (male part) at the village assembly to address the most important issues of public life of the village.
+Lezgins like other Northeast Caucasian majority are Muslims, although, due to the long traditional beliefs, religion did not take root in its strict form.
+Under the influence of the neighbouring states, it was to a known extent suppressed, predominantly by Soviets, and nowadays plays a less significant role than the cultural traditions.
+However, the practitioners follow either the Shafi'i or the Hanafi schools of jurisprudence, fiqh.
+Lezgins celebrate Yaran Suvar, which dates to the pre-Islamic period, some also celebrate Ramadan and Eid al-Fitr.

 Languages and literature

-The Lezgian language belongs to the Lezgic branch of the Northeast Caucasian language family (with Aghul, Rutul, Tsakhur, Tabasaran, Budukh, Khinalug, Jek, Khaput, Kryts, and Udi).
+The Lezgin language belongs to the Lezgic branch of the Northeast Caucasian language family (with Aghul, Rutul, Tsakhur, Tabasaran, Budukh, Khinalug, Jek, Khaput, Kryts, and Udi).

 The Lezgin language has three closely related (mutually intelligible) dialects: Kurin (also referred to as Gunei or Kurakh), Akhti, and Kuba.
 The Kurin dialect is the most widespread of the three and is spoken throughout most of the Lezgin territories in Daghestan, including the town of Kurakh, which, historically, was the most important cultural, political, and economic center in the Lezgin territory in Daghestan and is the former seat of the khanate of Kurin.
 The Akhti dialect is spoken in southeastern Daghestan.
 The Kuba dialect, the most Turkicized of the three, is widespread among the Lezgins of northern Azerbaijan (named for the town of Kuba, the cultural and economical focus of the region).